-Will There Be a Second Stimulus Check in 2021?
-What You Need to Know.
+Will There Be A Second Stimulus Check In 2021?
+What You Need To Know.

 Companies of all shapes and sizes have seen significant impacts from the COVID-19 pandemic.
 A recent impact poll showed that 70 percent of small- and medium-sized business owners are worried about prolonged closures, and more than half of those surveyed say they’re concerned about having to close permanently.
 Some companies have already been forced to shutter.